In this Article

 Babies sneeze quite frequently in a day and at times in a row which is again very normal.
-But if your baby has a runny nose and is sneezing all the time and shows symptoms of a cough and fever, then you must consult your paediatrician immediately.
-Also, if your baby suffers from the following symptoms then she requires immediate medical attention:
+But if your baby has a runny nose and is sneezing all the time and shows symptoms of a cough and fever, then you should consult your baby’s paediatrician immediately.
+Also, if your baby suffers from the following symptoms then she will require immediate medical attention:

-- If your baby is breathing very fast or is panting for breath, it means she is finding it difficult to breathe.
+- If she is breathing very fast or is panting for breath, it means she is finding it difficult to breathe.
 Consult a doctor soon.

-- If your baby seems to eat less than she used to before and also feels less energetic then it is better you consult a doctor and get a checkup done.
+- If your baby seems to eat less than she used to before and also feels less energetic then take her to a doctor and get a checkup done.

-- If your baby is sleeping more than the usual 8-10 hours of a day and has low energy levels you must consult your doctor immediately.
+- If your baby sleeps more than the usual 8-10 hours of a day and has low energy levels you must consult your doctor immediately.

-Other common signs which newborn babies experience include hiccups while sleeping, rattling noises while sleeping and breathing, etc. Some babies even make funny noises while sleeping which can also be considered as baby snores.
+Some other common signs which newborn babies experience include hiccups and rattling noises while sleeping and breathing, etc. Some babies even make funny noises while sleeping which can also be considered as baby snores.
 But remember there is no reason to panic till you witness some very serious signs of illness.
 Regular doctor visits and detailed discussion regarding the baby breathing patterns will put your mind at ease.